ShubhamBhurse/project-2/README.md

 ## Description

-This project is a Java-based web application that demonstrates the Deployment of a web application Deployed on an Kubernetes Cluster(Self managed on AWS Cloud).
+This project is a Java-based web application that demonstrates the Deployment of a web application Deployed on Kubernetes Cluster(Self managed on AWS Cloud).
-In This Project we have used Jenkins Tool to automate the process of Building and Deployment, also Ansible Tool for Configuration Management Purpose.
+In This Project we have used Jenkins Tool to automate the process of Building and Deployment.
+Also Ansible Tool for Configuration Management Purpose.